jianhuig/fairmetrics/paper.md

 # Summary

 {fairmetrics} is an R package designed to evaluate the fairness of machine learning models through a range of specialized metrics for which a model can be classified as "fair".
-It supports fairness assessments of popular group-based criteron, such as independence, separation, sufficency and others.
+It supports fairness assessments of popular group-based criterion, such as independence, separation, sufficency and others.
 The package enables statistical inference on fairness metrics through calculation of bootstrap confidence intervals (CIs).
 In addition, {fairmetrics} offers convenient wrapper functions to compute multiple metrics simultaneously and includes datasets derived from the MIMIC-II clinical database [@goldberger2000physiobank; @raffa2016clinical] for illustrating its use.

 # Statement of Need